 Absolutely!
 We ask that all newcomers register to try out.
 Our coaches will assess players' skill levels and allocate players to the suitable skill group - Beginners, Foundation, Development, Intermediate, Advanced.
 If your child will continue for the rest of the term, the first session is payable as part of the term fee.
 If you decide not to continue after trying out, there is no fee involved for the one trial session attended.

 Can we start mid-season?
 Are there any places left?
 What if it is full?

 You can register any time of the term provided capacity allows.
 See the term details (or just attempt to register) to find out if there are any places left.
 If you can't register for the event, add yourself to the waiting list - places often open up, especially early in the term.

 As an affiliate club with Volleyball Queensland, each player must have a current Volleyball Queensland membership to participate in our programs.
 HST requires a minimum membership level of 'Recreational', but the member could also have 'Full' membership.
 Following registration for the Junior Program, we will direct you to the Volleyball Queensland membership page, so that you can get that sorted.
 Please see VQ Membership Requirements for more information.

-Information such as schedule, venue and registration will be released about 2 weeks before the term starts.
+Information such as schedule, venue and registration are usually published 1-2 weeks before the term starts.